The Ancient Cemetery of Athens

-Located at the end of the popular Ermou Road, where many Athenians and travelers can enjoy their shopping, you will come across one of the hidden gems of Athens.
+Located at the end of the popular Ermou Road, where many Athenians and travelers can enjoy their shopping, you will come across one of the hidden gems of the historic city of Athens.

 The “Kerameikos Cemetery” is not a cemetery in the morbid sense, but one that offers a type of oasis feel about it, with shade under the cypress and olive trees, offering tranquility and peace.
 It is an part of ancient Athens that is rarely visited by tourists on the same number as those visiting the Acropolis and other temples in the city.